elletownsend/hallyuapi/README.md

 ### 🌸 TO DO:
 #### Code
-- Add Front-end with documentation [feature/docs branch]
+- Add Front-end (re-designed!) with documentation [feature/docs branch]
 - Mongodb integration
 - Filtering (ability to search in Korean?)
 - Authentication